jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 December 11, 2011
 Alice's Adventures in Wonderland & Through the Looking-Glass by Lewis Carroll

+>‘You couldn’t have it if you DID want it,’ the Queen said.
+'The rule is, jam to-morrow and jam yesterday--but never jam to-day.’

+December 13, 2011
+Where We Stand: 30 Reasons For Loving Our Country by Roger Rosenblatt

+>The country was, always is, a romance; to inspire, one has to presume a level of intimacy with its highest purposes.

+December 31, 2011
+Politics by Aristotle

+>when a revolution takes place shall we say the men are the same, but the city is different

 January 12, 2012
 Sticks & Stones by George Bowering